katarinaa12138/Python-Project/proposal.md

 Once our project proposal gets approved, we will begin our project.
 We will have roughly 3.5 weeks to accomplish this project.
 The timeline of our project will follow the implementation plan we provided in the above section.

 Our project schedule is as follows:
-- Week 1: Develop the Command-Line interface
+- Week 1: Develop file organizer with baseline functionalities, which is to organize files based on file extensions.
-- Week 2: Implement File Recognition and Organization Logic
+- Week 2: Implement the strech goal of organizing documents based on the content.
-- Week 3: Improve user interface and experience, implement the stretch goal if time permits
+- Week 3: Write README files for instruction purposes.
+Improve user interface and experience, implement other stretch goals if time permits

 Testing and debugging, documentation, and website formation will be done throughout the three weeks.
 ***
 ## Collaboration Plan
 As this is a team project, it is important that all members of the team understand the goal as well as the implementation of the program.
 It is also important for both of us to be responsible and accountable for accomplishing the required or pre-defined tasks.
 We will be dividing and accomplishing the work relatively evenly.
 Additionally, we will also communicate regularly and effectively to avoid any confusion and to keep each other updated on the progress.
 We believe that this will ensure an effective team collaboration.

+Detailed work distribution:
+Week1: Katarina will give the first draft of the project with baseline functionlaities.
+Angela will be elborate on the first draft, after which Katarina will implement on additional features.

+Week2: Katarina is responsible for identifying documents for work purposes; Angela is responsible for identifying documents for entertainment purposes.

+Week3: Katarina and Angela together works on the README file and see how the user interface can be improved if time permits.
 ***
 ## Risks and Limitations
 The most significant threat to this project’s success would be learning the various Python libraries and tools that are necessary for this project.
 Since this is a relatively new topic and concept to both of us, it would require a lot of research in order to successfully implement all the functionalities in our program.
 In addition, the time that is available for us to accomplish this project is also very limited as we only have roughly about 3.5 weeks to complete the program as well as the project website.
+The process of classifying documents based on their content is forseen to be difficult and take longer time to accomplish.
 ***
 ## Additional Course Content
 The most crucial topic for our project would be os and shutil, which are important libraries for working with files and directories on computers.
 In addition, various machine-learning libraries would also be helpful, which would aid us in implementing the function to classify documents based on their content.